fhoedemakers/pico-smsplus/README.md

 You need a FAT32 formatted SD card to put your .sms and .gg roms on.

 >[!NOTE]
-> For more detailed instructions and specific configurations, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
+> For detailed instructions how to setup specific configurations, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).

 ***